 Transvaginal ultrasound does not provide enough specific information to reliably determine whether abnormal masses are cancerous.
 This test is not helpful as a screening tool for women who do not have signs of ovarian cancer.

-Other Imaging Techniques: Other imaging tests are less common for the diagnosis or evaluation of suspected ovarian cancer but may help determine if cancer has spread to other parts of the body.
+Other imaging tests are less common for the diagnosis or evaluation of suspected ovarian cancer but, in patients who appear to have ovarian cancer, they may help determine if cancer has spread to other parts of the body.
 They include: